-From Marvel comes this new character poster for ‘Captain America: The Winter Soldier.’
+Marvel has debuted this latest character poster for ‘Captain America: The Winter Soldier,’ the sequel to 2011′s ‘Captain America: The First Avenger’ and the ninth installment in the Marvel Cinematic Universe.
 Directing the film is the team of Anthony and Joe Russo (Welcome to Collinwood) from a screenplay written by the ‘Captain America: The First Avenger’ screenwriters Christopher Markus and Stephen McFeely.
 Marvel’s ‘Captain America: The Winter Soldier’ returns Chris Evans as the iconic Super Hero character Steve Rogers/Captain America, along with Scarlett Johansson as Black Widow and Samuel L. Jackson as Nick Fury.
 In addition, film icon Robert Redford has joined the all-star cast as Agent Alexander Pierce, a senior leader within the S.H.I.E.L.D. organization.
-‘Captain America: The Winter Soldier’ is set for release on April 4th in the US and March 28th in the UK.
+‘Captain America: The Winter Soldier’ is set for release on April 4th in the US and March 26th in the UK.

 According to The Wrap, Chilean director Pablo Larrain is in negotiations to helm Universal Pictures’ upcoming reboot of ‘Scarface.’
 This new version will reportedly re-imagine the core immigrant story told in both Howard Hawks and Richard Rosson’s 1932 version and Brian De Palma’s Al Pacino-starring 1983 film.
 Universal’s update will be an original story set in modern day Los Angeles that follows a Mexican immigrant’s rise in the criminal underworld as he strives for the American Dream.
 Two-time Oscar nominee Paul Attanasio (Donnie Brasco) penned the current draft of the screenplay.